FAQs

 Either — depending on the need.

-Some organizations benefit from a defined project (for example, a marketing execution or systems review).
+Some organizations benefit from a defined project (for example, a project management or time tracking system design).
 Others need ongoing advisory support during a period of growth, change, or complexity.

 What stays consistent is the nature of the work: